Kenner Star Wars action figures: History

-The license for Star Wars action figures was offered in 1976 to the Mego Corporation, which was the leading company for action figures in the 1970s.
-Mego refused the offer and the license was subsequently picked up by Kenner, a division of General Mills Fun Group.
+The license for Star Wars action figures was offered in 1976 to the Mego Corporation, the leading company for action figures in the 1970s.
+Mego rejected the offer, and the license was subsequently picked up by Kenner, a division of General Mills' Fun Group subsidiary.
 Star Wars (1977) was the first film to successfully license toys to consumers on a large scale.
 Kenner's action figure sales, along with dozens of similar licensing deals given to companies that sold everything from clothing to dog food, ultimately allowed George Lucas to finance the next two movie chapters of his saga: The Empire Strikes Back (1980) and Return of the Jedi (1983).

 Although the original Star Wars film had been released in May 1977, Kenner was not ready to satisfy demand for their film-based toys.
-The company had only begun to seriously consider the property after a meeting in New York during February 1977.
-Their licensing deal with Lucas and Fox wasn't signed until mid year, leaving insufficient time to produce stock for the Christmas market.
-Instead, they sold an "Early Bird Certificate Package" which included a certificate which could be mailed to Kenner and redeemed for four Star Wars action figures.
-The first four figures to be distributed were Luke Skywalker, Princess Leia, Chewbacca and R2-D2.
-The box also contained a diorama display stand, stickers, and a Star Wars fan club membership card.
+The company had only begun to seriously consider the property after a meeting in New York in February 1977.
+Their licensing deal with Lucas and Fox was not signed until mid-year, leaving insufficient time to produce stock for the Christmas market.
+Instead, they sold an "Early Bird Certificate Package", which included a certificate that could be mailed to Kenner and redeemed for four Star Wars action figures.
+The first four figures to be distributed were Luke Skywalker, Princess Leia, Chewbacca, and R2-D2.
+The box also teased the next eight figures (C-3PO, Darth Vader, Stormtrooper, Obi-Wan Kenobi, Han Solo, Jawa, Tusken Raider, and Death Squad Commander) and contained a diorama display stand, stickers, and a Star Wars fan club membership card.

-By the time the action figures were offered for direct sale in shops, the range had been augmented with a further eight figures—C-3PO, Darth Vader, Stormtrooper, Obi-Wan Kenobi, Han Solo, Jawa, Sand People, and Death Squad Commander—bringing the total number of figures in the initial release to twelve.
-These were supplemented later in 1978 with a number of vehicle and playset accessories, as well as the J.C.
-Penney exclusive Sonic controlled landspeeder and the Sears exclusive Cantina adventure playset which introduced four new figures.

-Three of the four figures that were first brought out in the Sears Cantina set were released for individual sale, as well as a variant of the fourth, and with a further four figures later in 1978, bringing the total number of figures to 20.
-Demand for the action figures and accessories was such that Kenner continued to have difficulty fulfilling demand.
-Shortages of the toys in the lead up to Christmas 1978 led some to claim that Kenner was deliberately manipulating the market.
-Sales of Kenner's Star Wars range in 1978 reached 40 million units, accounting for a revenue of $100 million.